 Agenor Mafra-Neto is CEO and co-founder of ISCA Inc., a manufacturer of semiochemical products for agricultural pest control.

-Mafra-Neto is a biologist, master in ecology from Unicamp, a doctor in entomology from the University of Massachusetts and a post-doctor in the same area from the University of Iowa.
+Mafra-Neto is a biologist, master in ecology from Unicamp, a Ph.D in entomology from University of Massachusetts, with a post-doctorate in the same area from the University of Iowa.

 AgriBrasilis – What are semiochemical products for?

 Agenor Mafra-Neto – Semiochemicals are natural chemicals that modulate communication between organisms, such as between insects and plants.

 We use semiochemicals to manipulate insect behavior in agriculture, in agricultural pest control, by luring the target into a trap that contains the semiochemical and small amounts of insecticide, which can weaken or kill the pest.
 Another way is through sex pheromones, to interrupt the mating of adults, preventing the creation of caterpillars.
 Semiochemicals can also repel insect pests.
 These forms of pest management correspond to attract-and-kill, mating interruption and repellency mechanisms, respectively.